codatio/codat-docs/docs/integrations/accounting/sage200/accounting-sage200-setup.md

 Sage 200cloud is an accounting solution for small to medium-sized businesses.
 This cloud-based application provides a flexible tool for organisations to manage their stock, financials, sales, purchases, and sales orders.

-:::Note Supported versions
+:::note Supported versions

 Codat currently supports Sage 200cloud Standard **only**.
 :::

 ## Set up Sage 200cloud

-:::Caution Changes in authenticating integrations
+:::caution Changes in authenticating integrations

 Sage has recently modified the way applications and integrations are authenticated in Sage 200 API.
 You can find out more about the changes in <a href="https://gb-kb.sage.com/portal/app/portlets/results/viewsolution.jsp?solutionid=201204115644533" target="_blank">Sage 200 API - Guide to Sage ID Changes</a>.